brunosilvapontes/research-thermal-sensing/README.md

 The program developed in R reads the labeled text files, that contains the raw temperatures' matrix data from OMRON D6T-44L, pre processes it extracting some features, and outputs text files in order to generate/validate machine learning models.

 ## Dataset
+Inside Dataset folder there are 8 folders from 7 different days of data collection.
+Each of these folders contains .csv files with the collected thermal data.

+## CSV file name structure
 Pending.